2 months

 Reduce the human errors from manual rostering whilst giving enough clarity to the automated processes.

-When a normally manual process is automated, roster planners lose the insight to easily identifable information for the tradeoffs are made.
+When a normally manual process is automated, roster planners lose the insight to easily identifiable information into how tradeoffs are made.

 The automation process leaves the roster planner completely out of the loop when creating a roster.